bayprogrammer/study/2021/laracasts/02_laravel-8-from-scratch/README.md

 This is what I use.
 This is what I used in the previous section. :-D

 ### 04 Why Do We Use Tools

+Optional HTML and CSS Workshop detour is very tempting, but we must push through on core Laravel for now as the higher priority.

 ## Section 2, The Basics